-Click Here for Our –> Zucchini Noodle Chow Mein Recipe
+Better than take out! –> Zucchini Noodle Chow Mein Recipe

-CLICK HERE FOR OUR —> DELICIOUS ITALIAN ZUCCHINI NOODLES
+Our popular —> DELICIOUS ITALIAN ZUCCHINI NOODLES

 When we first made this, we couldn’t believe how satisfied we were when we were and didn’t even miss the rice noodles.
 Another quick option would be to use shredded roast chicken.
 Just add it in place of the raw chicken and just cook it long enough to heat-through.
 And add shrimp if you like, it’s fantastic too!
 Our favorite tool for making zucchini noodles is the Paderno Spiralizer.